 Students will be tested on their knowledge of the previous Chapters 11, 12, 19-21, 28, 32-35, and clinical applications.
 The student is introduced to the theory of dental radiology and radiation safety.
-Discussing x-ray history, x-ray machine components, torminal and versus oversure and proscutions terminology, and x-ray exposure and precautions.
+Discussing x-ray history, x-ray machine components, terminology, and x-ray exposure and precautions.